kineticstoolkit/kineticstoolkit_doc/src/cycles.md

 ## Combining the cycles

 Cycles are often analyzed together.
-The [ktk.cycles.stack](api/ktk.cycles.stack.rst) generates a dictionary of numpy arrays with the first dimension being the cycle and the second being the percentage of cycle.
+The {{ktk_cycles_stack}} generates a dictionary of numpy arrays with the first dimension being the cycle and the second being the percentage of cycle.

 ```{code-cell} ipython3
 data = ktk.cycles.stack(ts_normalized_on_push)